+ Concord Adex has a strong team in place to help it achieve new heights with Parade at Concord CityPlace. By Staci Davidson

 69 percent increase in total new home sales, which was driven by a 142 percent increase in high-rise condominium sales, according to the Building Industry and Land Development Association.

-With more than 2,000 structures reaching more than 300 feet in height, Toronto is second only to in terms of the number of high-rises within its limits.
-And, with much of the city's manufacturing activity having moved to the suburbs, more high-rises are likely to continue to pop up and take their part within the cityscape.
-There is one resi- dential development, however, that has plans to stand out in the skyline, although its unique is only one of the many amenities it plans to offer residents.
+With more than 2,000 structures reaching more than 300 feet in height, Toronto is second only to New York in terms of the number of high-rises within its limits.
+And, with much of the city’s manufacturing activity having moved to the suburbs, more high-rises are likely to continue to pop up and take their part within the cityscape.
+There is one resi- dential development, however, that has plans to stand out in the skyline, although its unique design is only one of the many amenities it plans to offer residents.
 This is Parade at Concord CityPlace.

 development’s standout feature.